dcorbett/TextIQ_TakeHome/Readme.md

     - /search?q=<query>&page=<int> : GET
     - /processDocuments

 The article endpoint will display either a paginated list of articles or a the full context of a specific article.
 The search will return a paginated list of all articles which contain a specific keyword.
 The processDocuments endpoint parses all of the docs in a specific folder and inserts them in the DB if they are not present.
+Running processDocuments is required to populate the database

 ## Setup
 This setup requires docker https://docs.docker.com/engine/installation/